2023 “The Sky in Buckets. Tibetan Yak” Raw Pu-erh Tea | TEA SIDE

 This is perhaps our most “working” young sheng pu-erh.
 It is sweet, powerful, juicy and not too expensive, because of its young age.

 For this cake, we have selected the best sweet-leaf batch from the old trees from our favorite hillside in Chiang Rai province.
-Among the candidates were harvests of 2017 and 2018 of different seasons.
-The winter harvest of 2018 won, even ahead of spring 2017.
-It happens with old trees.

 About the taste: apples heated by the summer sun, yellow plum, pear, honey meadow flowers, milk candy.